 Organoid Models of Pancreatic Cancer

-Organoids are 3-dimensional primary epithelial cell cultures formed from benign and malignant murine and human pancreatic tissues (Boj et al, 2014).
-Organoids can be generated from small human tissue samples such as endoscopic needle biopsies, providing a feasible route to influence patient management.
-With our panel of organoids, we can perform any type of molecular evaluation including transcriptomic, genomic, metabolomic and proteomic analyses.
-These studies have identified new pathways that are altered in pancreatic cancer, including lipid metabolism.
-Additionally, there is marked inter-patient genetic diversity in the human pancreatic cancer organoids, and strikingly also intra-patient subclonal diversity uncovered by single cell assessment.
 To determine the extent of inter-patient and intra-patient heterogeneity, we have initiated a project with multiple sites internationally to collect and characterize 300 human organoids.
-Single cell analyses will be performed on some of these specimens to determine the pattern of co-occurrent mutations that define distinct genetic subtypes and likely represent unique therapeutic vulnerabilities.
+Single cell analyses will be performed on some of these specimens to determine the pattern of co-occurring mutations that define distinct genetic subtypes and likely represent unique therapeutic vulnerabilities.
 Isolation of the individual clones can be achieved as single cells can give rise to organoids.

-Reduction-oxidation (Redox) chemical reactions in which the oxidation states of atoms are changed, represent a principle constituent of all life.
-Despite this, our current understanding of redox biochemistry inside living cells remains surprisingly elusive in both physiological and pathological settings.
-In the context of tumorigenesis, there is much excitement over the possibility of harnessing differences in cellular redox states to develop novel therapeutic strategies.
-To date, most effort has been invested in defining the role of reactive oxygen species (ROS) as a tumor promoting or a tumor-suppressing agent, with abundant evidence supporting either argument.
-ROS on the one hand, can suppress cell growth through genotoxic stress and protein translational arrest; and on the other hand, can promote cell growth through activation of mitogenic signaling cascades.
-The role of ROS in cellular outcome is clearly more diverse than anticipated.
+Reduction-oxidation (Redox) chemical reactions drive essential functions in all living cells, including reactions vital to cellular metabolism.
+Research from numerous labs has provided evidence for metabolic and redox changes associated with tumorigenesis, however the full extent of these changes in the context of pancreatic tumorigenesis remains to be defined.
+In addition, there is ongoing debate as to whether reactive oxygen species (ROS), oxidating agents that can act as a source for redox stress, promote or suppress tumors.
+ROS on the one hand, can suppress cell growth through genotoxic stress and protein translational arrest, and on the other hand, can promote cell growth through activation of mitogenic signaling cascades.
 Cellular responses to ROS reflect a complex integration of ROS type, location and levels.
 This presents a conundrum on how we should approach ROS therapy in cancer.